 See you next year (or sooner)?

 So, here you have it: this is how New Years Festival in Dublin looked like.
 I can honestly say it was the best NY we ever had, maybe we’re biased because we simply fell in love with the city and its people, but: Dublin just does it better than any other city.
-If you haven’t made any resolutions for 2015, let us inspire you and plan your next end-of-year-trip to Dublin, it may be one of the best places to celebrate the new year.
+If you haven’t made any resolutions for the new year, let us inspire you and plan your next end-of-year-trip to Dublin, it may be one of the best places to celebrate the new year.
 We’re already counting down to the next NYF.
 So, how about it, will we see you in Dublin next New Year’s Eve?

 Tip: It’s always a good time to visit Dublin, no matter what time of year.
 There’s always something interesting going on (check out Saint-Patrick’s Festival, from 14th till 17th March).